DeFiCh/defichain.com/content/white-paper.en.md

 Nodes are entitled to:

 - Periodic staking rewards as described later in this chapter.
-- Submission of votes to key decisions that govern DeFi Blockchain in the governance system.
+- Submission of votes to key decisions that govern DeFiChain in the governance system.
 - Submission of votes on how the DFI community budget is being allocated and distributed.

 ### Governance